cbowman422/hapi-hour/README.md

 ## Description

 HAPI Hour an app built to help you find drink recipes from the cocktail db API.
-You can search by name/ phrase, search by ingredient, choose and random drink, or start with a base ingredient choice and browse!
+You can search by name/ phrase, search by ingredient, choose and random drink, or start with a base ingredient choice and browse.

 ## Link to PLANNING.md